Bambleweeny57/JonZON-X/README.md

 ## 🎯 Goals

-- Recreate the original ZON-X-81 using AY-3-8912
+- Recreate the original ZON-X-81 using AY-3-8910 (not AY-3-8912)
 - Provide stereo line-out instead of onboard speaker
 - Divide CPU clock as in the original design
-- Support optional for A4 for ZON X compatibility
+- Support optional second and third PSGs via A5 and A6
 - Document logic blocks and truth tables that match the actual schematic

 ---

 ## 🧠 Control Signal Logic

-JonZON-X uses modern 74HC-series gates to derive control signals for the AY-3-8912.
+JonZON-X uses modern 74HC-series gates to derive control signals for the AY-3-8910.
 The address decoding is based on:

-- **A0–A4**: Select ZON X compatibility.
+- **A0–A4**: Select the first PSG
-- **A0–A3**: Select ZON X-81 compatibility.
+- **A5**: Optional second PSG (replaces A4)
+- **A6**: Optional third PSG (replaces A4)
 - **A7**: Used in BC1 logic
 - **/IOREQ**, **/WR**, **/RD**: Control timing